yuhuicaoo/PotatoDiseaseClassificaation/README.md

 The model's performance is evaluated using the validation and test sets.
 Key metrics include accuracy and loss, visualized through training and validation curves.

-## Usage

-To use the model for predictions:
-1. Load the saved model.
-2. Preprocess the input image.
-3. Use the model to predict the class of the image.

 ## Results

 The model achieves significant accuracy in classifying plant diseases, demonstrating the effectiveness of data augmentation and model tuning.
-Visualizations of predictions and confidence levels are provided.
+Visualisations of predictions and confidence levels are provided.